explainers-by-googlers/cross-origin-storage/README.md

 The permission prompt must clearly display the file’s name, size, and hash to ensure users understand what file they are being asked to store or retrieve.
 The goal is to strike a balance between providing sufficient technical details and maintaining user-friendly simplicity.

+## Open questions

+### Minimum resource size

+### Eviction

+Browser should likely treat resources in the COFS under the same conditions as if they were [`persist()`]([https://storage.spec.whatwg.org/#dom-storagemanager-persisted](https://storage.spec.whatwg.org/#dom-storagemanager-persist))ed as per the Storage Living Standard.

+### Out-of-bounds access

+If a user already has manually downloaded a resource like a large AI model, should the browser offer a way to let the user put the resource in the COFS?
+Most likely this doesn't even need specifying, but could just be an affordance provided by the user-agent.

 ## Considered alternatives

 ### Alternative: Storing Files Without Hashing